-Some of the most effective home remedies for gastroesophageal reflux disease include the use of mustard, apple cider vinegar, ginger tea, Aloe vera juice, baking soda, chamomile, almonds, bananas, chewing gum, and slippery elm, as well as certain lifestyle changes like quitting smoking, reducing alcohol intake, sleeping on your left side, and maintaining a healthy weight.
+The most effective home remedies for gastroesophageal reflux disease (GERD) include the use of mustard, apple cider vinegar, ginger tea, Aloe vera juice, baking soda, chamomile, almonds, bananas, chewing gum, and slippery elm, as well as certain lifestyle changes like quitting smoking, reducing alcohol intake, sleeping on your left side, and maintaining a healthy weight.

-Baking Soda: Baking soda mixed with a glass of water might not seem particularly pleasant, but it is a quick and effective remedy for acid reflux disease.
-Baking soda is a base substance, which means that it neutralized the acid in your stomach when it rises up into the esophagus, thereby eliminating that burning sensation that you feel when acid reflux flares up.
+Baking soda mixed with a glass of water might not seem particularly pleasant, but it is a quick and effective remedy for acid reflux disease.
+Baking soda is a base substance, which means that it neutralizes the acid in your stomach when it rises up into the , thereby eliminating that burning sensation that you feel when acid reflux flares up.

-Popping a few almonds as a daily snack can help to eliminate those painful episodes of acid reflux, because almonds are a highly alkaline food, which balances your body’s pH and prevents the acidity in your stomach from growing too great and irritating the other tissues of the gastrointestinal system.
+Popping a few almonds as a daily snack can help to eliminate those painful episodes of acid reflux because almonds are a highly alkaline food, which balances your body’s pH and prevents the acidity in your stomach from growing too great and irritating the other tissues of the system.

-Aloe Vera Juice: Most people think of applying aloe vera to sunburns or to reduce inflammation, and that is precisely why it is used as a home remedy for acid reflux disease.
-When you feel that rising burn from your stomach and want to quickly soothe your stomach and esophagus, the anti-inflammatory nature of aloe vera juice can almost completely eliminate the discomfort in a very short time, as the organic compounds in aloe vera juice are famed for working very quickly.
+Most people think of applying to sunburns or to reduce inflammation, and that is precisely why it is used as a home remedy for acid reflux disease.
+When you feel that rising burn from your stomach and want to quickly soothe your stomach and esophagus, the anti- nature of aloe vera juice can almost completely eliminate the discomfort in a very short time, as the organic compounds in are famed for working very quickly.

 Our saliva is sort of the natural cleanser that we consume and swallow every single day.
-However, if we don’t have a lot of saliva production, any acid that comes up into the esophagus or other digestive tracts remains there.
+However, if we don’t have a lot of saliva production, any acid that comes up into the esophagus ortract remains there.
 By chewing gum, which is a natural stimulant for saliva, we can consistently wash out our tracts to ensure that the acid there is gone, making future bouts of acid reflux disease more tolerable and less severe.
 This might be the simplest remedy with the biggest payoff.

-This herbal extract is slightly less common as a remedy for acid reflux disease, but it has naturally anti-inflammatory properties and has been praised for its ability to eliminate irritation and discomfort from the digestive tract.
-Use of slippery elm (bark, unpowdered) is banned/restricted by some countries such as UK so consult your local health specialist before use.
+This herbal extract is slightly less common as a remedy for acid reflux disease, but it has natural anti-inflammatory properties and has been praised for its ability to eliminate irritation and discomfort from the digestive tract.
+Use of (bark, unpowdered) is banned/restricted by some countries such as the UK so consult your local health specialist before use.

 Brewing a pot of ginger root tea is never a bad choice when suffering from acid reflux disease.
 The wealth of nutrients and unique organic compounds found in have a soothing, sedative effect on the stomach and esophagus, reducing pain and discomfort and eliminating inflammation by buffering against the acid.
 Ginger is one of the most commonly turned to remedies for stomach disorders.

-Smoking has been linked to weakening the lower esophageal sphincter, which controls the passage of acid into the esophagus.
-The exact mechanism for why this happens is somewhat unknown, but smoking is already a terribly dangerous habit, so if you are struggling with acid reflux disease, then cut back on the cigarettes!
+Smoking has been linked to weakening the lower sphincter, which controls the passage of acid into the esophagus.
+The exact mechanism for why this happens is somewhat unknown, but smoking is already a terribly dangerous habit, so if you are struggling with acid reflux disease, then cut back on the !

 A responsible intake of alcohol is fine, but anything excessive causes major issues in your stomach, including a weakening of the LES and increased chances of acid reflux disease.
-Everything in moderation, because alcohol in excess can disrupt not only your gastrointestinal system, but also your liver, complicating every other process in your body!
+Everything in moderation, because alcohol in excess can disrupt not only your gastrointestinal system but also your liver, complicating every other process in your body!

-Mustard: This mineral-rich and slightly vinegar-infused food is actually perfect for treating acid reflux disease.
-Mustard neutralizes the acid that may come up your throat and successfully calms the irritation due to its natural alkalizing nature.
+Mustard is a mineral-rich and the slightly vinegar-infused food that is perfect for treating acid reflux disease.
+It neutralizes the acid that may come up your throat and successfully calms the irritation due to its natural alkalizing nature.